The Big Picture On Alternative Housing:

 (image courtesy of Goods Home Design)

 Many people and companies consider wooden pallets to be commercial waste.
-They literally just throw them away.
+They throw them away.

 Again, it offers an eco-friendly alternative source of building materials, using existing wood for framing.
-Just beware that these homes may not be sturdy enough to withstand extreme weather, if you live along the path of frequent hurricanes, tornadoes, or earthquakes.
+Just beware that these homes may not be sturdy enough to withstand extreme weather if you live with frequent hurricanes, tornadoes, or earthquakes.

 (image courtesy of 99 Pallets)